 - Don’t store the password nearby: I can’t tell you what a good physical place for storing your master password may be, but it certainly isn’t your wallet, a sticky note on your monitor, a note on your smartphone, or a .txt file on your desktop.
 The most secure spot is inside your head.
 Even Big Brother or the Thought Police can’t get in there;

 - Don’t use browser password storage: this is more of a meta advice, but use an encrypted password manager instead of your browser’s password storage function.
 Also, don’t store your master password on your browser;

 - Enable 2FA: two-factor authentication may be annoying to you, but it’s even more annoying to hackers.
 So use that!
 Also, if it’s possible to use biometric authentication — like your fingerprint or face photo — enable that as well.

 Watch our video with the Founder & Director of NetBlocks, Alp Toker, for more tips and examples on creating secure passwords.

 How safe are password managers?

 While nothing is 100% safe online, a good password manager (read: paid subscription, has good reviews) will have a lot of security measures in place to make sure that your data remains safe and secure.
 Here’s what they have to work with:

-This means that the password is encrypted before it’s transmitted to the vault.
-Should the server be breached, the hackers would only find an unreadable mess.
+This means the password is encrypted before being transmitted to the vault.
+The hackers would only find an unreadable mess if the server was breached.
 Meanwhile, some other services just store passwords on your device, making it a bit safer but a lot less convenient.